thibaultmarrannes/counter/readme.md

 PGADMIN_DEFAULT_PASSWORD=
 COUNTER_MAC =
 COUNTER_TOKEN =
+SENDGRID_API_KEY =

 ```

 Replace `POSTGRES_USER` etc with the actual variable names and their corresponding values.
 You can fill in whatever you want, only the COUNTER_MAC and ther COUNTER_TOKEN are actual values that you need to get from Smiirl.
 Visit their help article on more info on how to get that information: https://help.smiirl.com/article/292-how-can-i-get-my-counter-id-and-token-for-zapier-api

+If you want to stay updated via mail, you can also add a (free) Sendgrid API key.

 To actually run the project run the following command from within the root folder: